MarwaMostafa10/Arvika-Botique/README.md

 Integration with additional data sources (e.g., social media analytics).
 Advanced predictive analytics for sales forecasting.
 Automated reporting and dashboard updates.

+- Questions(KPIs)
+ 1.What is the highest profit rate throughout the year?
+2.What is highest quarter sales rate?
+3.Why does the third quarter of the year record the highest sales?
+4.What are the highest selling areas?
+5.How to achieve high sales rate all over the year?
+6.What are the highest selling areas?
+7.General factors to increase sales & profit.

 Contact Information 📧
 For any questions, collaborations, or if you’re interested in utilizing this solution for your business, feel free to contact me: